tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ClientHello or the response from the server has been lost and retransmits.
 When the server receives the retransmission, it knows to retransmit.

-The server also maintains a retransmission timer and retransmits when that timer expires.

-Note that timeout and retransmission do not apply to the HelloRetryRequest since this would require creating state on the server.
+The server also maintains a retransmission timer for messages other than the HelloRetryRequest and retransmits when that timer expires.
+Not applying retransmissions to the HelloRetryRequest avoids the need to create state on the server.
 The HelloRetryRequest is designed to be small enough that it will not itself be fragmented, thus avoiding concerns about interleaving multiple HelloRetryRequests.

 ##  Reordering